 The closed loop configuration of the transfer and process system design virtually eliminates the possibility of a misaligned valve causing an inadvertent release of sediment slurries.
-The exception to this fact is in two valve locations in the processing system permanent plant design.
-These valves are the 1/2" local sample connection valves WDS-V-81 & WDS-V-24 (located in cubicle AXO10, Spent Resin Transfer Pump Room) and the 2" resin transfer valve WDS-V-79

-(located in cubicle FHOOI, Reclaimed Boric Acid Pump Room).
-To minimize an inadvertent release by these valves, their operation will be administratively controlled by system operational procedures.
+The exceptions to this fact are in two valve locations in the processing system plant design.
+These valves are the 1/2" local sample connection valves WDS-FV-116 and WDS-FV-117 (located in cubicle AXO10, Spent Resin Transfer Pump Room) and the 2" resin transfer valve WDS-V-79 (located in cubicle FH001, Reclaimed Boric Acid Pump Room).
+To minimize an inadvertent release by these valves, their operation is administratively controlled by system operational procedures.